moudsen/mailGraph/README.md

 # Trigger tags
 Each Trigger can have it's own specific settings which can configured through Tags:

-**"mailGraph.period"** to set a specific graph period for this particular Trigger.
+**"mailGraph.period"** to set a specific graph period for this particular Trigger like "4h" for 4 hours (Zabbix format).

+**"mailGraph.period_header"** to set a specific graph period header for this particular Trigger like "Last 4 hours".

+**"mailGraph.periods"** to set a specific set of graph periods for this particular Trigger like "10m,4h,12h,7d" (maximum of 4 allowed).

+**"mailGraph.periods_headers"** to set a specific set of graph period headers for this particular Trigger like "Last 10 minutes,Last 4 hours,Last 12 hours,Last 7 days".

 **"mailGraph.graph"** to set a specific graph to be embedded for this particular Trigger.